Skyost/SimpleSecureStorage/packages/simple_secure_storage/README.md

 If you want a more complete example, feel free to check and run [this one](https://github.com/Skyost/SimpleSecureStorage/tree/master/packages/simple_secure_storage/example), which available on Github.
-Note that, using the example app on Darwin platforms (iOS & macOS), storage is not persistent because it's only configured to run locally in sandbox mode.
+Note that, to run the example app on Darwin platforms (iOS & macOS), you need to configure the development team in the project settings.

 ## Contributions